Evfidiw/algorithm-blog/README.md

 # acm-blog
-the topics of acm-icpc and 《Introduction to Algorithms》
+the topics and personal notes about acm-icpc written in Chinese.

+Just to record and share.

+Welcome to correct mistakes by [Email](evfxie@163.com).